-- 1. Dummy may ask declarer (but not a defender) when he has failed to follow suit to a trick whether he has a card of the suit led. - 2.
-He may try to prevent any irregularity. - 3.
-He may draw attention to any irregularity, but only after play of the hand is concluded.
+- 1. Dummy may ask declarer (but not a defender) when they have failed to follow suit to a trick whether the hand has a card of the suit led. - 2.
+Dummy may try to prevent any irregularity. - 3.
+Dummy may draw attention to any irregularity, but only after play of the hand is concluded.